Data centric architecture

 As a result, a data centric company has an undeniable advantage over its competitors because it can very quickly process all the data at its disposal.

-For example, in case of war, pandemic or natural disaster… A manufacturer must be able to reorganize its supply chain very quickly.
+For example, in case of war, pandemic or natural disaster… A manufacturer must be able to reorganize its supply chain quickly, even in real time.
 And it can do this thanks to the data centric approach that keeps all possible and imaginable data at its disposal with a controlled quality.

 In contrast, a company that is not, takes days or even weeks to answer questions that can be vital to a quick response.